Men's Artistic (MAG)

 Alexy Vitry Audibert - 2017 National Champion - Level 9

-Pommel Horse One of the most difficult pieces of men's apparatus, routines are characterised by circular movements of the body with legs together (circles) and pendulous swings with the legs separated (scissors).
+2. Pommel Horse The pommel horse is a test of endurance and upper body strength.
+Routines are characterised by circular movements of the body with legs together (circles) and pendulous swings with the legs separated (scissors).
 Throughout the routine the gymnast performs smooth combinations of these movements, turning and travelling along the horse.

 Programme invitations are offered after trials and testing.
-Please register your expression of interest for a date/time by emailing manager@olympia.org.nz
+Please register your expression of interest by emailing manager@olympia.org.nz

 Link - GNZ MAG Whānau Guide 2023